siddharth6164/Frontend-ONLY/HTML.md

 - ```block elements``` take full width and start from a new line. like that ```<div>, <p>, <section>, <h1>```

 [⬆ Back to Top](#Interview)

+## Meta Tag
+- ```<meta>``` The meta tag provides metadata about the webpage, such as character encoding, responsive settings, description, and keywords.
+It is placed inside the head tag.